-At the Lower School, the Care Coordinating Group and Student Support Team are dedicated to helping students be successful in our school environment.
+At the Lower School, the Care Coordinating Group is dedicated to helping students be successful in our school environment.
 Every student is unique with special talents and challenges.
 Sometimes students require assistance to help them with their challenges if the challenges affect progress in our curriculum.
 The Student Support Program consists of the Care Coordinating Group and a Student Support Team.